My dear church going, elementary school teacher mom is responsible for me being Buddhist.

 I attended my first teaching, In Praise of Dependent Origination, in San Francisco April 2007.
 Over the years I’ve heard public talks and attended a number of teachings, rituals, and initiations with His Holiness the Dalai Lama.
 The public talks, in English, I call Buddhism Lite.
 They’re given in English like a TED talk or book reading.
 Secular on the surface but the Dharma underlies everything presented.

 I take my spiritual practice pretty seriously.
 I’ve taken advanced vows that come with obligations to carry out certain practices in this and future incarnations.
-The only ink I have is a tattoo, “Om Mani Padme Hum&148;.
-I turn the prayer wheels at the Sakya Monastery close to my house several times a week and more importantly, I strive to generate bodhicitta and practice loving kindness each and every day.
+The only ink I have is a tattoo, Om Mani Padme Hum.
+I turn the prayer wheels at the Sakya Monastery as often as I can and more importantly, I strive to generate bodhicitta and practice loving kindness each and every day.

 In the end I’m a householder.
 Normal guy leading a normal life.
 I’m not ordained (and I honestly don’t see it in my future this incarnation).
 I miss not being able to spend time with His Holiness.
 I can’t complain because I’t been fortunate enough to spend time with him on no less than 12 times, half teachings and rituals in Tibetan with monks and nuns, gongs and incense.
 Being in his presence is other worldly magical.
 And I say this as a science driven nerd.